AishwaryaGhatole/solar-system/README.md

 3. After opening the code file in terminal, simply open it with VScode using `code .` command.

-4. Assuming you're in Local Terminal/VScode terminal and you downloaded the zip file from Github i.e, without `node_modules` folder only then, with the appropriate file path opened, Install node package manager by using `npm install`.
+4. (Assuming you're in Local Terminal/VScode terminal with the appropriate file path opened), Install node package manager by using `npm install`.

 5. Once the 4. step is done, you'll see a folder named `node_modules` which has all the dependencies for running the code